summer-ospp/help-en/docs/student.md

-## How can the students communicate with community mentors
+## How does the students communicate with community mentors